 These are problems of scale to which we all contribute through using the internet and the “planned obsolescence” that’s built into our purchased devices.
 There are real, tangible consequences to our ever-growing appetite for data.
 The health and well-being of everyone on our planet is at stake.

 Environment-centered design is an approach to product or service development that aims to make products or services environmentally, socially and economically sustainable by focusing on the needs, limitations and preferences of target human audience and non-human strategic stakeholders.
 It involves knowledge and design techniques developed at the intersection of human-centered design, usability, ecology, and sustainability science.— Monika Sznel, The Time For Environment-Centered Design Has Come

-Environmental Digital Responsibility is part of a broader Corporate Digital Responsibility framework that also addresses the social, economic, and technological ramifications of our digital choices.
+Environmental Digital Responsibility is part of a broader Corporate Digital Responsibility framework that also addresses the social, economic, and technological ramifications of our digital choices including sustainable web design.
 It is meant to help organizations make more ecologically responsible decisions related to digital products, services, policies, and practices.
 This requires that we design waste—physical, virtual, and otherwise—out of the system.
 It also requires us to remain vigilant about how our digital systems evolve over time and are retired once no longer useful.

 Environmental Digital Responsibility Can Literally Change the World

 Before we dig into the details, I want to acknowledge that network-enabled technologies offer huge opportunities to accelerate the transition to a circular economy and address pressing global challenges like environmental degradation, climate change, food scarcity, and so on.
 Businesses, nonprofits, and government agencies should vigorously work to incorporate these ideas into their products, services, and programs.